Privacy notice

 Email: [email protected]

-If you are still not happy, you have the right to lodge a complaint with the Information Commissioner’s Office (ICO):
+If you are still not happy, you have the right to complain to the Information Commissioner’s Office (ICO):

 Information Commissioner’s Office